nordeim/Basic-English-Language-Course/README.md

-Below is the final detailed English course material.
+Below is the detailed English course material.
 It has been structured to merge the vocabulary and grammar tests with the basic grammar explanations into a cohesive course designed to help non-native speakers build foundational English communication skills.

 ---

-# Basic English Language Course Material
+# Basic English Language Course

 ## Introduction